luc-github/Repetier-Firmware-4-Davinci/README.md

   3 for DaVinci 2.0  (2Fans, 2 Extruders)

 For some boards that have a heatbed sensor with a slow response time and generate a defect temperature :
 Set WARMUP_BED_ON_INIT to 1, it will preheat bed if it is necessary to increase sensor response time when starting printer if a defect is detected, if it is a real sensor issue - it will stop after 10 seconds and generate a temperature defect error.

+Support for 1.0A:  need to change <CODE>#define MODEL 0</CODE>  to  <CODE>#define MODEL 1</CODE>

 To repurpose the main Extruder cooling fan to be controlled VIA G-Code instructions M106/M107:
 Set REPURPOSE_FAN_TO_COOL_EXTRUSIONS to 1, do not forget to add a fan with power source to cool extruder permanently if you use this option.